Northeastern University Public Evaluation Lab

 Who we are

-NU-PEL is an interdisciplinary, multigenerational lab comprised of faculty and student teams conducting culturally responsive and equitable evaluation research.
+NU-PEL is an interdisciplinary, multigenerational lab comprised of faculty and student teams conducting culturally responsive and community-engaged evaluation research.
 The lab is a collaboration of the Institute on Health Equity and Social Justice Research (IHESJR) in Bouvé College of Health Sciences and the Center on Crime, Race, and Justice.

 What we do

 The overall vision of NU-PEL is to build community-academic partnerships to improve the well-being of communities through evaluation research and support.
-Driven by Social Justice and Community-Based Participatory Research frameworks, we bring together expertise and resources to advance our three pillars.
+Driven by social justice and Community-Based Participatory Research frameworks, we bring together expertise and resources to advance our three pillars.

 NU-PEL’s Three Pillars